Rosemary Hennessy

-Rosemary Hennessy (2 March 1950) is an American academic and socialist feminist.
-She is a Professor of English and Director of the Center for the Study of Women, Gender, and Sexuality at Rice University.
+Rosemary Hennessy (born March 2, 1950) is an American academic and socialist feminist.
+She is a professor of English and Director of the Center for the Study of Women, Gender, and Sexuality at Rice University.
 She has been a part of the faculty at Rice since 2006.

 She has written extensively on materialist feminism.

 Education

-She received her Ph.D in English from Syracuse University, her M.A. in English from Temple University, and her B.A. in English from the University of Pennsylvania.
+Hennessy received her Ph.D in English from Syracuse University, her M.A. in English from Temple University, and her B.A. in English from the University of Pennsylvania.